Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

-\textit{\textsf{5) Absence of Auto-Merge (3 Deprecations):}} Alfadel et al. \cite{DBLP:conf/msr/AlfadelCSM21} illustrate that the use of auto-merge features is tightly associated with rapid PR merges.
+\textbf{5) Absence of Auto-Merge (3 Deprecations):} Alfadel et al. \cite{DBLP:conf/msr/AlfadelCSM21} illustrate that auto-merge features are tightly associated with rapid PR merges.
 However, GitHub refused to offer this feature in Dependabot~\cite{dependabot/dependabot-core/issues/1973}, claiming that auto-merge allows malicious dependencies to propagate beyond the supervision of project maintainers.
 This may render Dependabot impractical, as claimed by a developer: \textit{(the absence of auto-merge) creates clutter and possibly high maintenance load}.

-We notice a non-negligible proportion (8.17\%) of pull requests are merged by third-party auto-merge implementations, in the form of a CI workflow or a GitHub App.
+We notice a non-negligible proportion (8.17\%) of pull requests are merged by third-party auto-merge implementations (e.g., a CI workflow or a GitHub App).
 Unfortunately, they may become dysfunctional on public repositories after GitHub enforced a change on Dependabot PR triggered workflows~\cite{ahmadnassri/action-dependabot-auto-merge/issues/60}.
-This turns out be the last straw for several Dependabot deprecations.
-As a developer states, they dropped Dependabot because \textit{latest changes enforced by GitHub prevents using the action in dependabot's PR's context}.
+This turns out to be the last straw for several Dependabot deprecations.
+As a developer states, they dropped Dependabot because \textit{latest changes enforced by GitHub prevent using the action in Dependabot's PR's context}.

-\textit{\textsf{6) High CI Usage (3 Deprecations):}} Maintainers from 3 projects complain that Dependabot's substantial, auto-rebasing PRs have devoured their CI credits.
+\textbf{6) High CI Usage (3 Deprecations):} Maintainers from 3 projects complain that Dependabot's substantial, auto-rebasing PRs have devoured their CI credits.
 In their words, Dependabot's CI usage is \textit{what killed us with Dependabot}, and \textit{a waste of money and carbon}.